Top 5 This Week

 What is Nebraska’s community culture like for newcomers?

 Nebraska’s community culture is shaped by the prairie heritage of self-reliance and genuine neighborliness.
 New arrivals are typically welcomed with authentic warmth — not performed friendliness — in ways that consistently surprise transplants from coastal markets where social engagement is more transactional.
 Community involvement through churches, civic organizations, school support groups, and volunteer organizations is the normal expectation rather than the exceptional commitment.
 Omaha retains more small-town character than its metropolitan size might suggest.
-The combination of low housing costs, manageable commutes, strong community social fabric, and Henry Doorly Zoo (consistently rated among the top three zoos in the world) as a year-round family asset provides a quality-of-life proposition that coastal-market transplants often find more satisfying in practice than they anticipated in advance.
+Low housing costs, manageable commutes, a strong social fabric, and the Henry Doorly Zoo (consistently ranked among the best in the United States) as a year-round family draw add up to a quality of life that coastal transplants often find more satisfying in practice than they expected going in.

 Felipe Cota